The 5 Best Playground Equipment Pieces for Building Upper-Body Strength

 Monkey bars test your grip strength, but you can also use them to work on flexibility by utilizing the space in between them.
 They offer many exercises similar to a push-up bar or parallel bars.

-Okay, so it’s not exactly a piece of playground equipment, but you’re sure to find one in the area.
+It’s not exactly a piece of playground equipment, but benches are common amenities around playgrounds and public parks.
 Many park benches offer a tall enough structure to help with different workouts to gain muscle and tone up.
-Find a bench with some room in front of it and you can do exercises like push-ups and tricep dips.
+Find a bench with some room in front of it, and you can do exercises like push-ups and tricep dips.

 3. Parallel Bars

 Parallel bars are powerhouses when it comes to fueling upper-body workouts.
 As the name would imply, these are a set of bars that run alongside each other, roughly shoulder-width apart, and reach about waist height.
 They’re excellent for strength training and available at different heights as playground pieces for children and fitness equipment for adults.
 Kids can push themselves with their own body weight and swing across, and adults can use them to support a wide variety of workouts.